Skip to content

 EtherNet/IP (Ethernet Industrial Protocol) is a widely used industrial network protocol designed for real-time control and information exchange in automation systems.
 It is based on the standard Ethernet and TCP/IP protocols, providing seamless integration with existing IT infrastructure.
 EtherNet/IP enables devices such as programmable logic controllers (PLCs), sensors, actuators, and human-machine interfaces (HMIs) to communicate efficiently and reliably in industrial environments.

-Ethernet/IP asset enables communication with EthernetIP devices.
+Ethernet/IP connector enables communication with EthernetIP devices.
 It reads values from these devices and posts them to Coreflux Central, an MQTT broker.
 Additionally, it can receive data from Coreflux Central and relay it back to the EthernetIP devices, facilitating a bidirectional data flow.

 Features and Benefits

-• Seamless Communication: Facilitates smooth and efficient data exchange between EthernetIP PLCs and your data hub.PLCs and your data hub.
+• Seamless Communication: Facilitates smooth and efficient data exchange between EthernetIP PLCs and your data hub;

-• Real-time Monitoring: Provides instant visibility into the status and performance of EthernetIP PLCs.
+• Real-time Monitoring: Provides instant visibility into the status and performance of EthernetIP PLCs;

-• Easy Integration: Simplifies the process of incorporating EthernetIP PLCs into your IIoT projects.
+• Easy Integration: Simplifies the process of incorporating EthernetIP PLCs into your IIoT projects;

-• Bidirectional data flow: This feature enables users to access and modify all readable and writable values on the device, ensuring seamless interaction and control over device data.
+• Bidirectional data flow: This feature enables users to access and modify all readable and writable values on the device, ensuring seamless interaction and control over device data;

 Prerequisites

-• Basic understanding of the MQTT protocol.
+• Basic understanding of the MQTT protocol;

-• Basic undertstanding of EthernetIP protocol.
+• Basic undertstanding of EthernetIP protocol;

-• Coreflux account.
+• Coreflux account;

-• Coreflux 1.3 MQTT broker.
+• Coreflux 1.3 MQTT broker;

-• MQTT Client (such as MQTT Explorer).
+• MQTT Client (such as MQTT Explorer);

 • An EthernetIP device (PLC for example).

-Asset installation
+Connector installation

 Using Coreflux HUB